The Request for Proposals (RFP) for the Bangladesh Country Grant is now closed and applications are being reviewed.Read more

 The aim is to support Bangladesh's progress with their national and sector specific surveillance strategy, support the multisectoral governance of AMR in country and strengthen the AMR surveillance systems in human health, terrestrial animals and the aquatic sectors.

-The RFP was published in June 2019 and applications are now open.
+The RFP was published in June 2019 and applications are now closed and are being reviewed.